ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-scifi/README.md

 ==============================================================================

-#### Intro
+### Intro

-This AMI is built primarly to support the scientific computing ecosystem (Mathematics, science and engineering).
-Python 2 and Python 3 are both available, **but key modules are currently in place for Python 2 only**.
-Aside from the python environment we have installed other popular tools:
+This AMI is built to support the scientific computing ecosystem (Mathematics, science and engineering) and comes with the following tools:

+  * Python 2  ** SciPy modules are currently in place for Python 2 only **
+    * Numpy 1.11.1
+    * SciPy 0.18.0
+    * SciKit-learn 0.17.1
+    * Pandas 0.18.1
+    * Sympy 1.0
+    * Matplotlib 1.5.1
+  * Python 3
   * Julia
   * Octave
   * R